100_level100-Level Introductory and General Education Courses

 Notes: Field work may be required.
 Contact instructor for more information.

-Examines the components of the climate system, the processes and feedbacks that influence climate, the techniques used to interpret past climates and predict future climate, and the patterns, variations, and events that have occurred, at different temporal and spatial scales.
-Also explores predictions for future climate change and some mitigation or adaptation strategies.
+Knowledge of past climates is valuable for understanding patterns and processes of the climate system and for predicting future climate change.
+Students will examine: components of the climate system; techniques used to interpret past climates and predict future climates; and patterns, variations and events occurring at multiple spatial and temporal scales.
+Students will also discuss predictions for future climate change and investigate mitigation and adaptation strategies.

 Prerequisites: Instructor’s permission.